 Teachfloor is a tool that allows just that.
 It was built to empower online course creators by providing them with all the tools they need in order to build and deliver cohort-based courses.
 After years of experience in delivering on-demand courses, Teachfloor came to the conclusion that cohorts are the most effective learning model.

 Out there, there are millions of creators, professionals and experts who have a deep and valuable knowledge that can be shared and monetized.
-The cohort-based course model is the most effective for achieving this goal.
+The hybrid cohort-based course model is the most effective for achieving this goal.

 The creator economy: Conclusion

 There has never been a better time in history to be a creator.
 Every time people have been empowered to do what they love, something great has happened.
 At last, people can work, create and monetize their knowledge and their interests, remaining independent by becoming “entrepreneurs of passions”.